tjeufoolen/3DVectorRendering/README.md

 ## Getting started
 1. Clone this project.
-2. Open the project with your ide of choice that supports CMake projects.
+2. Open the project with your ide of choice (support for CMake is required).
 3. Run the project with the root `CMakeLists.txt` file! :tada:

 ## Testing